William Mortensen Vaughan

-"Marley and Marley" (sung by Statler and Waldorf, as Jacob and Robert Marley)
+"Marley and Marley" (sung by Statler and Waldorf, as Jacob and Robert Marley, respectively)

-"It Feels Like Christmas" (sung by the Ghost of Christmas Present and again by Michael Caine, as Scrooge)
+"It Feels Like Christmas" (sung by the Ghost of Christmas Present)

-"When Love Is Gone" (sung by Michael Caine and Meredith Braun, as Scrooge and Belle)
+"When Love Is Gone" (sung by Meredith Braun and Michael Caine, as Belle and Scrooge, respectively)

 This last song is a particularly controversial topic of discussion.
-For one thing, it is allegedly the first song Michael Caine sang for a film or television production.
+For one thing, Brian Henson alleges, in one of the "Bonus Features," that it is the first song Michael Caine sang for a film or television production.

 How attractive is the visual art?